 As with most business decisions, your program concept should meet a few standard criteria.

-Be creative, think outside the square, with the amount of apps and tools available, you can reach a LOT MORE of your ideal clients than in previous decades.
+Be creative, think outside the square, with the number of apps and tools available, you can reach a LOT MORE of your ideal clients than in previous decades.

 FACT TWO: WHO IS IT FOR?